 What is the difference between the Honors Program and the Scholars Program?

-The University Honors Program and the Ohio State Scholars Program are specialized programs for high ability students interested in joining academically stimulating, close-knit communities within the larger Ohio State community.
+The University Honors Program and the Ohio State Scholars Program are specialized programs for high ability students interested in joining academically stimulating communities within the larger Ohio State community.
 Both programs are open to students in any of Ohio State’s 175+ majors.
-The basic difference between the two programs is that Honors is a curricular program (i.e., the focus is on activities occurring in the classroom) and Scholars is a co-curricular program (i.e., the focus is on activities occurring outside of the classroom).
+The basic differences between the two programs are as follows:

 Can I be in both the Honors Program and the Scholars Program?

 You cannot initially enroll in both programs as an incoming freshman.
-As an incoming first-year student, you indicate your interest in being reviewed for membership in the Honors Program and/or one of the 15 Scholars Programs on the Ohio State supplement to the Common Application.
+As a freshman applicant, you indicate your interest in being reviewed for membership in the University Honors & Scholars Center programs in the Ohio State University Questions" on the Common Application (commonapp.org).
+Selection for Honors & Scholars is competitive.
+If selected, you will only be offered one program.
 Please note that you can only join the Scholars Program as an incoming freshman.
-However, the Honors Program accepts transfer students as well as currently enrolled Ohio State students.
+However, currently enrolled Ohio State students (including transfers) can pursue membership in the Honors Program.
 Therefore, Scholars students who meet Honors Program criteria after being on campus for at least one semester may apply to the Honors Program directly through their college of enrollment.

 How much does it cost to go to Ohio State and are there extra fees to be in the Honors Program or the Scholars Programs?